ljacobsson/evb-cli/README.md

 `npm install -g @mhlabs/evb-cli`

 ## Usage
-`eb pattern` - Will prompt you with a wizard that helps you build pattern for event matching.
+`evb pattern` - Will prompt you with a wizard that helps you build pattern for event matching.
 This is using EventBridge's schema registry (currently in preview) to let you navigate the schema you want to react on.

-`eb pattern --format <yaml|json>` - Output format.
+`evb pattern --format <yaml|json>` - Output format.
 Default is `json`

 For AWS events, such as `aws.codepipeline` it's already enabled, but for custom events you will have to enable it in the AWS Management Console.